shubxdoc/viteUpload/README.md

 Above command will:

-->Build the Vite app.
+- Build the Vite app.
--> Push the build output to a branch named gh-pages.
+- Push the build output to a branch named gh-pages.

-**Configure GitHub Pages**
+> **Configure GitHub Pages**

 1. Go to your repository on GitHub.
 2. Navigate to Settings > Pages.